Tuesday, November 27, 2018

 Escaping the Trap of Seeking Approval

-The desire for approval is universal.
+The desire for approval is human.

 Selfie over looking Yosemite National Park.